mobi/goponents/CONTRIBUTING.md

 ## Code of Conduct
 Please read and follow our [Code of conduct](https://github.com/mobi/goponents/blob/master/CODE_OF_CONDUCT.md).

-## Got a question, problem, or feedback?
-Feel free to open up [an issue](https://github.com/mobi/goponents/issues/new/choose) using the appropriate template.

-When any sort of issue is created, depending on the impact or urgency of the issue, one of our [contributors](https://github.com/mobi/goponents/graphs/contributors) will respond as quickly as appropriate on the issue itself.
-We will try to give a timeline and release schedule for any request that is made.

-We would also welcome anyone to open up a [pull request]() for a bug or issue experienced in order to expedite the process.

 ## Feature requests
 You can request a new feature by submitting an issue to our [GitHub Repository](https://github.com/mobi/goponents/issues).
 If you would like to _implement_ a new feature, please submit an issue with a proposal for your work first.